praveenst13/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ![eig](output.png)

 ## Result:
-Thus the solutions for the linear equations are successfully solved using python program
+Thus the solutions for the linear equations are successfully solved using python programming